aztecrex/engineer-site/src/articles/host-it-on-aws.md

 made cached delivery a better financial proposition than delivery direct from S3.

-I chose to use CloudFront because I dislike the need to name a bucket according to my domain but it might have been more than I needed.
+I chose to use CloudFront because I dislike the need to name a bucket after my domain.
+It doesn't change the cost so it's simply a little extra config.

 ### Domains